Best OLED gaming monitors in 2024: I can't keep my eyes off these vivid displays

 Don't buy if...

-If you're on a tight budget: Yep, we know, we just said it was more affordable than most.
+If you're on a tight budget: Yep, we know, this is a budget pick.
 Still, it's nowhere near what you'd call cheap, but that's the price you currently pay for a good OLED.

 You want great pixel density: While the Alienware's pixel density is good enough, it doesn't make for particularly great font rendering.
 Those using it primarily for productivity tasks may want to look elsewhere.

-Adding an "F" to the end of its designation means that, unlike the Alienware 34 QD-OLED AW3423DW that we also reviewed extremely highly, this big 34-inch curved display has a glossy coating that really makes the excellent colours and silly-deep contrast pop.
+This big 34-inch curved display has a glossy coating that really makes the excellent colours and silly-deep contrast pop, unlike the Alienware 34 QD-OLED AW3423DW.
 It might sound like a small thing, but this deceptively simple tweak turns a fantastic OLED gaming monitor into a truly stupendous one for gaming.

-We like an LG panel, like the excellent one in the LG UltraGear 27GR95QE-B below, but the Samsung unit used here (and carried over from the previous model) is a real stunner, and not only does it deliver fantastic overall performance but it delivers much more consistent brightness performance with a 1,000 nits peak, although admittedly not over the full screen.
+The Samsung QD-OLED used here is a real stunner.
+Not only does it deliver fantastic overall performance but it delivers much more consistent brightness performance with a 1,000 nits peak, although admittedly not over the full screen.
+Newer screens, such as the Asus ROG Swift OLED PG32UCDM, use moderately improved QD-OLED panels than the one used here, but it's really not a dealbreaker for us.

-This has always been a bit of an Achille's heel for OLED displays, but at least the Alienware has a better brightness limiter than most, and it's lack of aggression compared to the competition means you can hardly notice it adjusting.
-That makes a big difference in day-to-day usage, and serves as a real feather in the big Alienware's cap.
+Full-screen brightness has always been a bit of an Achille's heel for OLED displays, but at least the Alienware has a better brightness limiter than most, and its lack of aggression compared to the competition means you can hardly notice it adjusting.
+That makes a big difference in day-to-day usage and serves as a real feather in the big Alienware's cap.

 Speaking of feathers in caps, let's talk about that curve.
-While curved displays are always going to split the room, the gentle 1800R curve in combination with the 3,440 by 1,440 resolution used here really makes for an immersive experience, and even if you're not a fan of bendy monitors, once you game on this one we reckon you'll be impressed.
+While curved displays are always going to split the room, the gentle 1800R curve in combination with the 3,440 by 1,440 resolution used here really makes for an immersive experience.
+Even if you're not a fan of bendy monitors, once you game on this one we reckon you'll be impressed.

-There always drawbacks, especially in OLED displays, and other than the already mentioned full screen brightness issue it is worth pointing out that the pixel density could be better for productivity tasks.
-While font-rendering is not bad by any means, it's not the sharpest nor the crispest we've seen, so while the AW3423DWF will work fine as an office display, those looking for something more of an all-rounder may wish to consider some of the alternatives below.
+There are always drawbacks, especially in OLED displays, and other than the already mentioned full-screen brightness issue it is worth pointing out that the pixel density could be better for productivity tasks.
+While font rendering is not bad by any means, it's not the sharpest nor the crispest we've seen.
+The 4K OLED panels are better on this.

-It's also pricey.
-All OLED monitors are, unfortunately, but we've seen some good deals on the Alienware, and in all honesty if you're looking for the best OLED displays you're going to have to open you pocketbook pretty wide.
+All OLED monitors are quite expensive, unfortunately, but we've seen some good deals on the Alienware, and it's often a lot cheaper than competing panels in this guide.
+Nonetheless, if you're looking for the best OLED displays you're going to have to open your pocketbook pretty wide.
 Still, at least here you're getting an OLED gaming monitor that really does deliver image quality and gaming performance that's worth the money.

-Yep, the Alienware 34 AW3423DWF takes our top spot as the best overall OLED gaming monitor for a reason, and that reason is visual lushness, with far fewer compromises than most.
+Yep, the Alienware 34 AW3423DWF takes our top spot as the best budget ultrawide OLED gaming monitor for a reason, and that reason is visual lushness, with far fewer compromises than most, for less than the competition.
 It's a centerpiece of a display, all wrapped up in a handsome package with a glossy coat that'll make your games simply sing.

 Read our full Alienware 34 AW3423DWF review.